Healthcare Areas

 Understanding "activities of daily living"

-Information in this chart comes from the Activities of Daily Living Self-Performance Hierarchy Scale and shows the prevalence of long term care residents with different performance levels in relation to activities of daily living.
+Information in this chart comes from the Activities of Daily Living Self-Performance Hierarchy Scale and shows the prevalence of continuing care home – type A (formerly long term care) residents with different performance levels in relation to activities of daily living.
 Activities of daily living refer to the basic skills that a person requires in order to care for and look after one’s self and body (e.g., bathing, dressing).

 The ability to perform activities of daily living depends on cognitive functioning as well as motor (e.g., balance) and perceptual abilities.
 Physical, cognitive, and sensory changes occur over time, which can impact functional performance.
 This scale describes a resident’s ability to perform four key activities of daily living during the last seven days at the time of assessment.